MatthewYong/big_brains/README.md

         'default': dj_database_url.parse("Your Postgres database URL")
     }
 ```
 Important note: Do **NOT** save and commit this change, this is a temporary procedure to push the files to PostgreSQL database.
+Commiting this file will expose the PostgreSQL Database URL.

 #### Step 5: Migrating to PostgreSQL Database
 1. In the terminal window of your IDE type in: **python3 manage.py makemigrations**